BrandonPCollins/My-Project-1/README.md

 ![Screenshot 2023-04-24 205906](https://user-images.githubusercontent.com/131177569/234105930-502fa0e1-fa17-44d7-9545-90fe77d06ace.png)

-Both the HTML and CSS were ran throughteh official W3C and Jigsaw validators respectively.
-The CSS returned no errors, but the HTML contained several issues which mostly attributable to oversights and earlier versions.
-These were thusly corrected, except for a warning of a section lacking a header of which I am aware of and is being done intentionally.
+Both the HTML and CSS were ran through the official W3C and Jigsaw validators respectively.
+The CSS returned no errors, but the HTML contained several issues which were mostly attributable to oversights and earlier versions.
+These were thusly corrected, except for a warning of a section lacking a header which I am aware of and is being done intentionally.

 ![image](https://user-images.githubusercontent.com/131177569/234133135-a0ec6e6b-3af6-42a5-8e2a-71284d2bce59.png)